Lawreros/Ross_Vault/Source/Math/Bernoulli distribution.md

 source : Intro to Probability

 ###### Content:
 A discrete [[probability distribution]] of a [[random variable]] which takes the value 1 with probability $p$ and the value 0 with probability $q = 1-p$.
 Less formally, it can be thought as a model for the set of possible outcomes of any single experiment that asks a yes-no question.
+This is often abbreviated as $X \sim Ber(p)$
 *Note: This is a single event, multiple Bernoulli's make a binomial*

 **Parameters:** $0 \leq p \leq 1$